yashas-13/curly-dollop/README.md

 - User registration and login
 - Message board visible to all users
-- File upload and download
+- File upload and download (up to 1GB per file)
 - Uses SQLite for storage (single `data.sqlite` file)
 - Dark theme inspired by the Discord interface
+- User list so members can see who is online
+- Dashboard shows recent messages and uploaded files

 ## Setup